Thousands of aviation jobs have gone already. The shock wave puts many more at risk - Local News 8

 Consumer demand for flights was suppressed during the pandemic by travel bans and shutdowns, and it is not expected to fully recover for several years after lockdowns are lifted.

-Cash-strapped airlines have responded by canceling or delaying orders for hundreds of new planes, leading Airbus and Boeing to slash production and thousands of jobs.
+Cash-strapped airlines have responded by canceling or delaying orders for hundreds of new planes, leading Airbus and Boeing to slash production, putting thousands of jobs at risk.
 That has dried up orders for engines, wheels, brakes, computer systems and other aircraft components, leading to cuts at companies like GE Aviation and Rolls-Royce.
 Those cuts in turn are now reverberating through the supply chain, placing thousands of small businesses at risk of collapse.

 “Everything is dependent on people flying.
 That’s the driver for the entire ecosystem,” said CEO of the US Aerospace Industries Association, Eric Fanning.